aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/RdsProxy.md

-# Is Amazon RDS Proxy or Amazon Web Services JDBC Driver a better choice for me?
+# When should Amazon RDS Proxy or the Amazon Web Services JDBC Driver be selected over the other?

 ## Overview